facebook/react-native-website/docs/typescript.md

 ## Using JavaScript Instead of TypeScript

-React Native defaults new applications to TypeScript, but JavaScript may still be used by default.
+React Native defaults new applications to TypeScript, but JavaScript may still be used.
 Files with a `.jsx` extension are treated as JavaScript instead of TypeScript, and will not be typechecked.
 JavaScript modules may still be imported by TypeScript modules, along with the reverse.

 ## How TypeScript and React Native works